nav1s/Bmail/wiki/android-screenshots.md

 ---

 ## Main Screen
-_Description: The main page displays the user's inbox with a list of emails and _
+_Description: The main page displays the user's inbox with a list of emails and navigation options_
 ![main page](assets/android-screenshots/main.jpg)

 ## Main Screen navigation drawer